Oneida Indian Nation: Treaties

-Membership
+Citizenship

 The tribal council of the OIN has established the rules for citizenship: it requires documentation of at least 1/4 blood ancestry (equivalent to one grandparent) through the maternal line.
 The OIN and other Iroquois nations have had a matrilineal kinship system, with descent and inheritance through the mother's line.

 Clans

-The OIN consists of three clans: Turtle, Wolf, and Bear.
-Each Nation member belongs to one of these clans.
+The Oneida Indian Nation consists of three matrilineal clans: Turtle, Wolf, and Bear.
+Each OIN citizen belongs to one of these clans.
 A child is considered born into the mother's clan, and takes social status from her people.

-Creation
+Clan creation

-Legend has it that clan names and the matrilineal kinship system came from a response to issues that arose during the Haudenosaunee mourning process.
-Prior to clans being created, the entire Oneida village would mourn after the death of a village member.
-This caused problems as important decisions were put on hold during the time of mourning.
-Village leaders were at a loss as to how to continue everyday life while at the same time observing traditional mourning practices.
-A young village member approached the leaders with a possible solution.
+Oral history states that clan names and the matrilineal kinship system came from a response to issues that arose during the Haudenosaunee mourning process.
+Before the clans' creation, the entire Oneida village would mourn after the death of a village member.
+This caused problems since important decisions were put on hold during the time of mourning.
+Village leaders were at a loss as to how to continue everyday life while observing mourning practices.
+A young villager proposed a solution to the leaders.
 He suggested sending three female elders to the nearby river and having them build a fire and spend the night.
-At first light the following morning the women were to pray to the Creator and take notice of the first animal that approached the river.
+At dawn, the women would pray to the Creator and take notice of the first animal that approached the river.
 Once the women had seen an animal, they were to report back to the village leaders.
-The elders put the young man's plan into action.
+The elders implemented the plan.
 Three women were sent to the river.
-Upon their return one woman reported that she had seen a turtle at the edge of the river.
-The second woman reported seeing a wolf running along the river.
-The third woman stated that she had seen a bear feeding in the river along the rocks.
-Following the reports of the women, village leaders named the Oneida clans the Turtle, Wolf and Bear clans.
-They determined that a village member's clan would be passed through the mother's line from generation to generation, as women have the Creator's gift to create life.
-The Oneida Nation is still a matrilineal kinship society.
-After the clans were established, the people developed their practices for a mourning process.
-When there was a death in the village, the clan members of that person would mourn.
-The members of a second clan would console them, and the members of the third clan would carry on village business as usual.
+Upon their return, one woman reported seeing a turtle.
+The second saw a wolf.
+The third woman saw bear.
+The village leaders named their clans Turtle, Wolf and Bear and determined clans would be passed down through the mother's line, since women have the Creator's gift to create life.
+After the clans were established, when there was a death in the village, only the members of the deceased person's clan would mourn.
+The members of a second clan would console them, and the members of the third clan would carry on village business.